Alcudia, Majorca, Balearic Islands

 Costa Teguise, Lanzarote, Canary Islands

-If it’s a beach break that you’re looking for in 2018, a holiday in Playa d’en Bossa might be just the ticket.
+If it’s a beach break that you’re looking for in 2018, a cheap holiday in Playa d’en Bossa might be just the ticket.
 The resort boasts the longest beach in Ibiza, an electric nightlife scene, plus plenty of family-friendly goings on.
 There’s something for everyone here, with opportunities to relax on a sun lounger, try a spot of beach volleyball or recline with a cocktail in hand at one of the many beachfront bars.
 The resort boasts an enviable location too, being just 10 minutes from Ibiza Town’s labyrinth of winding streets and famous 14th-century cathedral, Santa Maria d'Eivissa.

 A wide range of hotels and apartments in the area ensure there is accommodation to suit all requirements on a Playa d’en Bossa holiday.
 Supervised pools and activities for kids will keep little ones entertained while parents relax in the decadent spas and fitness centres.
 If you’re in town to enjoy Ibiza’s famed nightlife then groups of partygoers can easily find great value and centrally located apartments.

 With plenty to do both by day and night, a holiday in Playa d’en Bossa could be just what you’re looking for, no matter what floats your boat.

 On the face of it, a trip to Ibiza might seem like it’s all about dusk ‘till dawn partying, but that’s certainly not the case.
 With a rich and varied selection of things to see and do, Playa d’en Bossa and its surrounding areas cater to a wide range of interests.
 Take Aguamar waterpark for example, with its array of white-knuckle flumes, beginner’s rides, splash pools and picnic areas tailor-made for fun-filled family days out.